NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Basic Captivator Spellcasting.md

 * * *
 Your innate ability to fascinate others develops into full-fledged spellcasting.
 This spellcasting comes naturally and instinctively to you, rather than as a product of training.
 Choose a 1st-rank occult spell from either the enchantment or illusion school.
 You can Cast this Spell as an occult innate spell.
 At 6th level, you gain a 2nd-rank spell, and at 8th level, you gain a 3rd-rank spell.
 Each of these spells must be from either the enchantment or illusion school.

-*Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*
+*Source: Pathfinder Lost Omens The Grand Bazaar*
+*OGL*